Dance with Me Tonight: Music video

 A music video to accompany the release of "Dance with Me Tonight" was directed by Marcus Lundin.
 It was first released onto YouTube on 14 October 2011 at a total length of three minutes and twenty-six seconds.

 The video starts with Olly going through a police station and pulling funny poses at a mug shot camera, after being arrested with his friends and another girl.
 Five hours before the incident, he drives around London in a Peugeot 504 Cabriolet, picking up his best friend and supplies for a street party along the way.
 In the process of getting the supplies, Olly also invites two young clerks to come along with him.
 Together they set up the street party with the aim of Olly wooing the girl who was with him in the police station called "Jamie Winter" (played by actress and model Katja Zwara).
 They dance as a display of fireworks goes off behind them, whilst a more senior female citizen looks out disturbed by the noise, and calls the police.
 As the video ends Olly and Jamie are arrested by the police revealing what they were arrested for was obviously disturbing the peace.

 Filming took place over one day in late August 2011 in Putney, South West London.
 The iconic Putney Wharf Tower, Putney Bridge, along with parts of Fulham, Fulham Palace Road, Lysia Street and Bishops Park Road are shown as "snapshots" during the course of the video.
-Mortlake and New Cross were other filming locations.
+Mortlake, Waterloo and New Cross were other filming locations.

 For the American release Murs released a lyric video which featured clips from his time in America and fans dancing.

 Live performances

 On 27 November 2011, Murs performed "Dance with Me Tonight" for the first time on The X Factor results show.
 He performed with The Muppets, and the studio version of this performance was featured as a bonus track on the UK version of the soundtrack for the new The Muppets that was released in UK cinemas in February 2012.
 Murs also performed the song for his special for Channel 4's The Album Chart Show on 4 December 2011, MTV Live Sessions on 11 December 2011, and on RTÉ One's The Late Late Toy Show on 2 December 2011, and acoustically for T4 show Sunday Brunch on 18 December 2011.
 The track was also performed in April 2012 on the Channel 4 show Hit the Road Jack, hosted by comedian Jack Whitehall.
 Murs' first American TV performance of the song was on Good Morning America on 28 September 2012, where he also performed "Heart Skips a Beat".
 On 18 January 2020, Murs performed the song on The Voice UK during a surprise performance with fellow judge Meghan Trainor, alongside Trainor's notably similar song "Dear Future Husband".
+Murs also performed the song at the Coronation Concert of King Charles III at Windsor Castle on 7 May 2023.